iit-DLSLab/dls2/modules/plugin/skeletons/periodic/README.md

 * make
 * sudo make install

-As for dls2_deploy, with the `ccmake ..` command you can choose what to build and install:
+With the `ccmake ..` command you can choose what to build and install:
 * the software module (*<plugin_name>_module*)
 * the plugin (*<plugin_name>_plugin/core*)
 * the console commands library (*<plugin_name>_plugin/console_comm*)